fuzzycode/pytvdbapi/docs/source/python23.rst

 Unicode Vs. Str
 ---------------
-In python 3, the :class:`unicode` object hs been removed and the standard :class:`str` type always represent a unicode string.
+In python 3, the :class:`unicode` object has been removed and the standard :class:`str` type always represent a unicode string.

 Internally *pytvdbapi* works exclusively with unicode.
 That means that on Python 2.X all text attributes